-- 13(5) The bodies referred to at sub-paragraph 13(4)(iii) are:- - (i) The Financial Services Authority; - (ii) The Financial Services and Markets Tribunal;

-- (iii) The Pensions Regulator; - (iv) The Financial Reporting Review Panel; - (v) any recognised professional body within the meaning of the Insolvency Act 1986: - (vi) any recognised supervisory body within the meaning of the CompaniesAct 2006; - (vii) any designated professional body within the meaning of the Financial Services and Markets Act 2000; - (viii) any body replacing, additional to or pre-dating a body identified in sub-paragraphs 13(4)(i) to (vii) and performing the same or broadly similar functions, and whose regulatory arrangements are of a similar standing. - 13(6) Paragraphs 13(1) to 13(5) (inclusive) are without prejudice to the generality of paragraphs 7(5) and 8(9) and nothing in paragraph 13(4) shall affect the evidential status of any report or other document not referred to in paragraph 13(4).
+- 13(5) The bodies referred to at sub-paragraph 13(4)(iii) are:- - (i) The Financial Services Authority; - (ii) The Financial Services and Markets Tribunal; - (iii) The Financial Reporting Review Panel; - (iv) any recognised professional body within the meaning of the Insolvency Act 1986; - (v) any recognised supervisory body within the meaning of the Companies Act 2006 - (vi) any designated professional body within the meaning of the Financial Services and Markets Act 2000; - (vii) any body replacing, additional to or pre-dating a body identified in sub-paragraphs 13(5)(i) to (vi) and performing the same or broadly similar functions, and whose regulatory arrangements are of a similar standing. - 13(6) Paragraphs 13(1) to 13(5) (inclusive) are without prejudice to the generality of paragraphs 7(5) and 8(9) and nothing in paragraph 13(4) shall affect the evidential status of any report or other document not referred to in paragraph 13(4).